wpiperpbs/Engagement-Form-Take-Home-Assignment/README.md

   - Windows: Command Prompt, PowerShell, or Git Bash

 ## Background
-You'll be working with a simplified version of a real-world feature from our application.
-The form collects key metrics about user engagement, including their subscription status, engagement level, and activity dates.
-This data helps us understand user behavior and engagement patterns.
+You'll be working on a simplified feature similar to our real-world Deal Management application.
+The form collects key metrics about user engagement, including their churn status, engagement level, and activity dates.

 ## Getting Started